-The accuracy of the extended Kalman filter and optimal tuner extended Kalman filter are tested and compared against the original OTKF of the previous MBEC architecture (Refs.
-1 and 2).
-Note that, there are no changes to the controller architecture in this work, only changes to the on-board model Kalman filter.
-Both the EKF and the OTEKF algorithm rely on the use of a nonlinear engine model to produce the output vector and auxiliary state vector which contains the estimated parameters for the controller as shown in Figure 1 and described in Section III.
+The accuracy of the extended Kalman filter and optimal tuner extended Kalman filter are tested and compared against the original OTKF of the previous MBEC architecture.^{1,2} Note that, there are no changes to the controller architecture in this work, only changes to the on-board model Kalman filter.
+Both the EKF and the OTEKF algorithm rely on the use a non-linear engine model to produce the output vector and auxiliary state vector which contains the estimated parameters for the controller as shown in Fig. 1 and described in Section III.

-One of the potential benefits of MBEC is the ability to reduce the operating margins during the design process and allow the engine designers the ability to move the operating line to a more efficient region to reduce the thrust specific fuel consumption (TSFC) (Ref.
-9).
-In this scenario, the main benefit of MBEC would be observed at cruise.
-The OTKF, EKF, and OTEKF are implemented and tested using C-MAPSS40k at 100 random cruise flight conditions defined within altitudes of 28,000 to 36,000 ft, 0.4 to 0.8 Mach, and for any engine degradation level (0 to 1).
-At each flight condition, a throttle transient is applied from a cruise setting (power lever angle (PLA 64 to 68°), to a flight idle setting (PLA 54 to 60°), and back to a slightly higher cruise setting (PLA 64 to 70°).
+One of the potential benefits of MBEC is the ability to reduce the operating margins during the design process and allow the engine designers the ability to move the operating line to a more efficient region to reduce the thrust specific fuel consumption (TSFC).9 In this scenario, the main benefit of MBEC would be observed at cruise.
+The OTKF, EKF, and OTEKF are tested on an engine simulator at 100 random cruise flight conditions defined within altitudes of 28,000 to 36,000 feet, 0.4 to 0.8 Mach, and for any engine degradation level (0 to 1).
+At each flight condition, a throttle transient is applied from a cruise setting (power lever angle (PLA) 64 to 68 degrees), to a flight idle setting (PLA 54 to 60 degrees), and back to a slightly higher cruise setting (PLA 64 to 70 degrees).

-The results of a single flight condition at an altitude of 28,616 ft, 0.736 Mach, with 49.2 percent of life consumed is shown in Figure 2.
-The top left plot shows the estimated thrust (Fn_y) , thrust estimation error (Fn) in the top right plot, estimated high pressure turbine inlet temperature $(T40_y)$ in the bottom left plot, and high pressure turbine inlet temperature estimation error (T40) in the bottom right plot.
-The estimation error is the difference between the estimated parameter from the Kalman filter and the engine simulation output.
-Figure 2 illustrates that the OTKF and EKF have much larger estimation errors during the transients.
-Figure 2 also shows the large estimation error associated with the extended Kalman filter compared to the OTKF and OTEKF.
-The results shown in Figure 2 regarding the error of the EKF to both OTKF and OTEKF are consistent, therefore the EKF results will be ignored for the rest of this analysis.
+The results of a sample simulation at an altitude of 28,616 feet, 0.736 Mach, with 49.2% of life consumed is shown in Figure .
+The top left plot shows the thrust (Fn_y) , thrust estimation error (Fn) in the top right plot, high pressure turbine inlet temperature $(T40_y)$ in the bottom left plot, and high pressure turbine inlet temperature estimation error (T40) in the bottom right plot.
+The estimation error is computed by normalizing the difference between the estimated parameter from the Kalman filter and the actual output by the actual output.
+Figure illustrates that the OTKF and EKF has much larger estimation errors during the transients.
+Figure also shows the large estimation error associated with the extended Kalman filter compared to the OTKF and OTEKF.
+The results shown in Fig. 2 regarding the error of the EKF to both OTKF and OTEKF are consistent, therefore the EKF results will be ignored for the rest of this analysis.